leonardr/botfriend/README.md

 # Bots that keep state: Web Words

-Sometimes a bot needs to do something that takes a long time, or something that might be annoying to someone if it happened frequently.
+Sometimes a bot needs to do something that takes a long time, or something that might be annoying if it happened frequently.
 Botfriend allows this difficult or annoying thing to be done rarely.
 The results are stored in the bot's _state_ for later reference.